-A full size 3-4 lb pork loin will take roughly 2.5 – 3 hours to reach 145°F internal temperature when cooked at 180°F for the first 30 minutes and then turned up to 250°F for the remaining time.
+A full size 6-8 lb pork loin will take roughly 1 and 1/2 hours in total to reach 145°F internal temperature when cooked at 180°F for the first 30 minutes and then turned up to 250°F for the remaining time.

-A smaller 1 lb pork tenderloin may only take about an hour to an hour and a half.
+A smaller 2 lb pork tenderloin may only take about an hour at most.

 This is why it is so important to use a good instant read thermometer like we talked about above.

-Then you will need to let the pork loin rest for about 15-20 minutes after smoking it before carving.
+Then you will need to let the pork loin rest after smoking it before carving.

 Unless you want those delicious juices running all over your cutting board instead of staying in the meat where you want them, you need to set aside time for the meat to rest!

 How to Carve and Serve a Pit Boss Smoked Pork Loin